Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### An Azure subscription can be associated to multiple Azure Active Directory (Azure AD) tenants.
+### An Azure subscription can be associated to multiple Microsoft Entra ID tenants.

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### You can change the Azure Active Directory (Azure AD) tenant to which an Azure subscription is associated.
+### You can change the Microsoft Entra ID tenant to which an Azure subscription is associated.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### When an Azure subscription expires, the associated Azure Active Directory (Azure AD) tenant is deleted automatically.
+### When an Azure subscription expires, the associated Microsoft Entra ID tenant is deleted automatically.

 - [ ] Yes.
 - [x] No.